cs4241-22a/a3-persistence/README.md

 - (10pts) OAuth authentication: I used express to handle the intake of passwords and username, as well as their hashing, and mongoDB to store the data.
 Express checks for a user on the mongoDB base, and if the user exists, it checks the password.
 If both cases pass, the user is logged in!
 This was challenging as I really struggled to get the pages to redirect and reload.
 I also created a register functionality on a different page to add user data to mongoDB.
 I used this method because I simply enjoyed working with mongoDB, and find it fun!

--Use of MongoDB: I use mongoDB to handle data storage for both cat data and passwords.
+- Use of MongoDB: I use mongoDB to handle data storage for both cat data and passwords.
 This allows for the data to be stored more reliably and has a layer of redundancy in case the server crashes.

 Test Account:
 u: webware_grader